gisma-courses/LV-uav-workflow/morea/Postprocessing/experiences-Metashape-wf-10.md

 {% include note.html content="

-The quality of the alignment is crucial for **all** follow up products - especially 3D dense point cloud models and the cration of the orthoimage
+The quality of the alignment is crucial for **all** follow up products - especially 3D dense point cloud models and the creation of the orthoimage.
 "%}

 The **Align Images** process is somehow exploitative.
 For a quick start it is a good practice to use the following settings: